 - Painful joints may make it more difficult to move into a position you’re used to.

 - Arthritis sometimes lead to vaginal dryness, which may make sex uncomfortable.
 Water-based lubricating gels such as KY Jelly may help.
 You can get these from a pharmacy, supermarket or online.
 Oil-based lubricants such as Vaseline or baby oil may irritate your skin or damage condoms.
-If you're going through the menopause this can cause vaginal dryness – discuss this with your doctor as treatment is available.
+If you're going through menopause this can cause vaginal dryness – discuss this with your doctor as treatment is available.

 - Psoriasis can may make you feel self-conscious about your body, which may affect your sexual desire.

 Sex isn't equally important to all couples, but if it has been important to you and your partner then you should try to find ways to meet both your needs.

 Most people with arthritis find that their pain can vary from day to day, so you may want to make the most of opportunities on your better days.
 If you experiment with different positions, you should be able to find some that are more comfortable for your joints.

 Most medications commonly used to treat PsA are unlikely to affect your sex life, although steroids can sometimes reduce sexual desire or cause temporary impotence.
 You should discuss your medications with your doctor if you think they may be affecting you in this way.

 Medications commonly used to treat arthritis shouldn’t reduce the effectiveness of the contraceptive pill, but check with your doctor if you’re not sure.